-I agree to all the terms and conditions of this loan forgiveness program, as specified in this application.
-I certify that the information I provided is true and accurate and that all submitted loans are my personal undergraduate student loans.
+I agree to all the terms and conditions of this loan forgiveness pro information I provided is true and accurate and that all submitted Applicant's Signature: Date: Your application, loan documentation, teaching certificate, a nd W-9 form must be delivered between June 17.

-Applicant's Signature:

-Date: \\\\

-Your application, loan documentation, teaching certificate, and W-9 form must be delivered between June 17, 2024, and August 9, 2024, to the address listed below.
+2024, and August 9, 2024, to the address listed below.
 Emailed applications, loan documentation, teaching certificates and/or W-9 forms will not be considered.